Q1. Why is recycling important?

 Q4.
 What happens to my recyclables once they are picked up?

-Recycling is collected by your community or a private company, and is hauled to a privately-operated Material Recovery Facility (MRF) that accepts, sorts and processes tons of recyclables every day.
+Recycling is collected by your community or a private company and hauled to a privately-operated Material Recovery Facility (MRF) that accepts, sorts and processes tons of recyclables every day.
 All area MRFs accept aluminum cups, cans, cardboard, glass bottles and jars, paper and boxes along with plastic bottles and jugs.
 Some facilities accept additional materials like cartons, paper and plastic cups plus plastic tubs.
 Cuyahoga County does not own or operate a MRF.

 Q5.
 Which Material Recovery Facilities (MRFs) process recyclables from Cuyahoga County?